openstack-archive/fuel-docs/userdocs/fuel-user-guide/cli.rst

 Use the Fuel CLI
 ================

-Using the Fuel Command Line Interface (CLI), you can:
+The Fuel CLI is a command-line interface for Fuel that installs automatically when you install Fuel.
+Using the Fuel CLI you can:

 * Operate your OpenStack environments using Fuel text commands, as well as using standard Linux commands.